lundbird/AutoGui/README.md

 AutoGui is a GUI Automation/Test tool giving the user high level keywords to automate WPF and winform applications.

 ## Getting Started
 Install using pip
 `pip install autogui`

 I recommend using a spy tool such RecorderSpy.exe in the tools folder or my RecorderSpy repo.
 Use ctrl-r to start recording, ctrl-e to end recording, and ctrl-w to select a GUI element during recording.
 This generates both a python and robot script of your steps.
 Any other Windows Spy tool, such as Microsofts inspect.exe tool will help out in finding locator properties of elements.

-Most of the time you can use just the default selector(name/title) to find your element.
+Most of the time you can use just the default selector(name) to find your element.

 ### Examples